CLOSURE OF AYAMONTE ZOO

 Working with Spanish colleagues, Born Free visited Ayamonte Zoo on many occasions, carrying out inspections and legal assessments, and repeatedly contacting the municipal city authorities and Andalucian Government.
 Yet the zoo continued to operate despite immense public concern for the animals’ welfare.
 Following a visit in 2003, we met with the zoo manager who was adamant that the zoo would not close, instead claiming it would be improved.
 Gradually, over a few years, some improvements were made.

-Sadly, not every captive animal can be rescued and the complete closure of a zoo is rare.
-Altough Born Free can't take direct action for every animal we hear about, every single report we receive provides vital information and evidence to assist our work to secure policy change and effective legislation, supports our call for improved animal welfare and, ultimately, helps end the suffering of wild animals in captivity.
+Sadly, not every captive animal is able to be rescued or returned to the wild.
+Although Born Free can’t take direct action for every animal we hear about, every single report we receive provides vital information and evidence to assist our work to secure policy change and effective legislation, supports our call for improved animal welfare, and ultimately, helps end the suffering of wild animals in captivity.

 Every one of us can give captive wild animals a voice.
 Born Free’s Raise the Red Flag campaign highlights problems, shares information with other travellers and provides guidance so YOU can take action.
 Please look out for wild animals in captivity, in your home country or travelling internationally, report your concerns about animal suffering and exploitation, and speak out.

 YOUR report, letter, email or photo will help change lives, so never give up and keep speaking out for captive animals such as Sandro and the animals exploited at Ayamonte Zoo for so many years.